nwcourses/nwcourses.github.io/COM421/week1.md

 stored continuously in memory.
 Instead, each node contains references to the memory locations of the previous and the following node.**

+- On the other hand, **as long as we have a reference to both the start and the end of the linked list, it's efficient to add a new member to the end of the linked list**.
+We can just create a new node and link it, both ways, to the end node.
+Contrast this to arrays, in which we had to create a new array with additional space and copy the elements over.
+We will explore this in more detail in the exercises this week.

+- Insertion into the *middle* of the list has mixed efficiency.
+On the one hand we have to find the index we want to insert the element at (which as we saw above is inefficient), on the other hand the actual insertion process is easier as we can just break the existing links between the node BEFORE the element we want to insert and the node AFTER this element, and then link in the new element.
+Again we will look at this in the exercises.

 ## The stack